 (1) The Board may, at any time during the parole period of a parole order, amend the parole order, irrespective of whether it was made by the Board or by the Governor.

-[(2) repealed]
+[(2) deleted]

 (3) If a parole order is amended, the amended order applies accordingly.